Test-Time Training on Video Streams: Background: TTT-MAE

 \subsection{Test-Time Training}

-At test time, TTT-MAE first takes gradient steps on the following one-sample learning problem:
+At test time, TTT-MAE takes gradient steps on the following one-sample learning problem:

 then makes the final prediction $h_0 \circ f'(x')$.
 Crucially, the gradient-based optimization process always starts from $f_0$ and $g_0$.
-When evaluating on a test set, TTT-MAE \cite{ttt-mae} always discards $f'$ and $g'$ after making a prediction on each test input $x'$, and resets the weights back to $f_0$ and $g_0$ for the next test input.
-By test-time training on the test inputs independently, we do not assume that they can help each other.
+When evaluating on a test set, \cite{ttt-mae} always discards $f'$ and $g'$ after making a prediction on each test input $x'$, and resets the weights back to $f_0$ and $g_0$ for the next test input.
+By test-time training on the test inputs independently, \cite{ttt-mae} does not assume that they can help each other.

-In the original MAE design \cite{mae}, $g$ is very small relative to $f$, and only the visible patches, e.g. 20\%, are processed by $f$.
+In the original MAE design \citep{mae}, $g$ is very small relative to $f$, and only the visible patches, e.g. 20\%, are processed by $f$.
 Therefore the overall computational cost of training for the self-supervised task in only a fraction, e.g. $25\%$, of training for the main task.
 In addition to speeding up training-time training for reconstruction, this reduces the extra test-time cost of TTT-MAE.
 Each gradient step at test time, counting both forward and backward, costs only half the time of forward prediction for the main task.